Our Social Enterprise Commitment

 Over 40 UK social enterprises have benefited from entering Johnson & Johnson supply chains

-More than £5 million spend with social enterprises across Johnson & Johnson directly and through our primary suppliers
+More than £5 million has been spent with social enterprises across Johnson & Johnson, directly and through our primary suppliers

 Approximately 87 jobs created or supported for people who face barriers to the job market

 350 mentoring/skills exchange hours with social entrepreneurs in Johnson & Johnson in 2018